boxcutter/macos/README.md

 ## Building the Vagrant boxes with the box script

 We've also provided a wrapper script `bin/box` for ease of use, so alternatively, you can use the following to build Mac OS X El Capitan for all providers:

-    $ bin/box build osx1011
+    $ bin/box build macos1011 /Applications/Install\ OS\ X\ El\ Capitan.app/ 10.11

 Or if you just want to build Mac OS X El Capitan for VMware Fusion:

-    $ bin/box build osx1011 vmware
+    $ bin/box build osx1011 /Applications/Install\ OS\ X\ El\ Capitan.app/ 10.
+11 vmware

 ## Building the Vagrant boxes with the Makefile